Have you heard about edible flowers?

 This region is very well known for many things.
-In 1487 it was conquered by Castilian troops, after the battle of Axarquia when the castles of Zalia, Alcausin, Bentomiz, and Arenas fell.
-Because the region had been controlled by Muslim rulers since 700 AD, most of the villages are of Muslim origin and the irrigation channels that can be seen throughout the area, date back to those times.
+In 1487 Castilian troops conquered it, after the battle of Axarquia when the castles of Zalia, Alcausin, Bentomiz, and Arenas fell.
+Because Muslim rulers had controlled the region since 700 AD, most of the villages are of Muslim origin and the irrigation channels that you see throughout the area date back to those times.

 A special place in the south of Spain

-The Axarquia is well known for its beautiful landscape, agriculture produce, which is abundant thanks to its sub-tropical climate, the yearly Fiestas, handicraft, and good food.
+We well know the Axarquia for its beautiful landscape, agriculture produce, which is abundant thanks to its sub-tropical climate, the yearly Fiestas, handicraft, and good food.
 You will find ceramics which serve as pretty souvenirs and restaurants that serve good local fare.
 Now, something special has been added to this list, edible flowers.

-In past times, flowers were used in the kitchen in Ancient Greece, Rome, and also Egypt.
+In past times, they used flowers in the kitchen in Ancient Greece, Rome, and also Egypt.
 The first recorded mention of edible flower use was in 140 BC.
-In Japan and China, the petals of the Chrysanthemum are added to soups and teas.
+In Japan and China, they add the petals of the Chrysanthemum to soups and teas.
 Italian and Hispanic cultures stuff the blossoms of squash then cook the stuffed flower.
 Here comes a yummy recipe.